 Creating Your Own Chimney Soot Cleaner

 It is not impossible to remove soot deposits from your chimney yourself, but you have to be able to do it the right way.
 Here’s how you can create your own chimney soot cleaner.
-In fact, there are a number of ways you can do that.
+In fact, there are several ways you can do that.
 A couple of examples are given below.

 The resultant solution can be applied to the bricks lining the chimney, using a sponge attached to the long handle of a stick.
 After you have applied the solution, give it a little time to seep into the bricks.
 Follow this up by wiping off the solution with the help of a clean sponge.
 It may be a good idea to spread out an old blanket at the bottom of the fireplace to prevent any drip offs from the cleaning to soil the house.